formlio/forml/docs/dsl/index.rst

 * the default field name is the class attribute name unless explicitly defined as the ``Field`` parameter
 * a field must be associated with one of the supported `kinds`_
 * schemas can be extended
+* extended fields can override same name fields from parents
+* field ordering is based on the in-class definition order, fields from parent classes come before fields of child classes, overriding a field doesn't change its position

 Schemas are expected to be published in form of :ref:`catalogs <io-catalogized-schemas>` which can be imported by both :doc:`projects <../project>` and :doc:`platforms <../platform>` making them the mapping intermediaries.